insaurabh/node-api-type-script/README.md

    A status code tells the requester about there request.
    Requester can do the next dependent things on previous API calls like when a user is registered, and server responded with 200 status code, then fire email this user.

-   All the status codes are grouped or we can say lavel 200 ====> Success
+   All the status codes are grouped or we can say level 200 ====> Success
    "200": "OK",
      "201": "Created",